Strength and conditioning coach is a two-time gold medalist.

-Joe Fondale enters his fourth year as a member of the strength and conditioning staff at the U.S. Naval Academy where he is responsible for program design for men's basketball, men's track and field, women's soccer and the men's and women's golf teams.
+Joe Fondale is in his fifth year as a member of the strength and conditioning staff at the U.S. Naval Academy where he is responsible for program design for men's basketball, men's track and field, women's soccer and the men's and women's golf teams.

 Fondale came to the United States Naval Academy from Ohio University where he served as the Assistant Director of Strength and Conditioning from 2005-09.
 Prior to his appointment at Ohio, Fondale held assistant strength and conditioning positions at the University of North Dakota, the University of Texas-El Paso and the Los Angeles Dodgers.

 While earning a BS degree in Exercise Science, Fondale won four varsity letters as a fullback on the football team at Ohio University.
 He then stayed at his alma mater to earn an MS in Sports Sciences in 2002.
 His certifications include the National Strength and Conditioning Association Certified Strength and Conditioning Specialist, USA Track and Field Level I Coach and USA Weightlifting Senior Coach.